decred/dcrdocs/docs/mining/proof-of-work.md

 ## Obtain a Decred Address to Receive Funds With

-Follow the [Getting Started](/getting-started/overview.md) guide and create an address so you can withdraw mining rewards to it.
+Follow the [dcrctl Basics](/getting-started/user-guides/dcrctl-basics.md) guide and create an address so you can withdraw mining rewards to it.

 ---